After two incredible years, it all ends here–with one last posting to this lousy blog.

-The End begins: My last moments in Hangzhou… standing out on the street with my bags, all seven of them, and wiping a steady stream of sweat off my face after my short movement from the check-out desk.
+The End begins: My last moments in Hangzhou were thus: Standing out on the street with my bags, all seven of them, and wiping a steady stream of sweat off my face after my short movement from the check-out desk.
 I look for all the Chinese world like the most ridiculously over-packed foreign tourist to ever stay at such a low-class hotel (good ol’ 7 Days!), and hopelessly ignorant about my chances of landing a cab in the middle of morning “high peak” traffic.
 In between sweat wipes, I execute my best limp-wristed hand wave.
 A light ahead turns green, traffic surges forth, a cab stops without pulling over and the hot morning air becomes loud with horns.
 “GET IN!”
 She yells.

 My cab driver, my deliverer from panicked mid-morning South Boachu Road to the calm mid-day Hangzhou Xiaoshan Airport, is a middle-aged lady from Henan, she tells me.
 She is talkative.
 She’s an outsider in Hangzhou like myself, although she’s lived there much longer, and so we have a connection.
 But my prompts don’t elicit the usual complaints and comical stories about Hangzhouvians that so many smirking or bewildered workers from other parts love to tell.
 Instead she has great things to say about Hangzhou.
 She tells me her two sons are now allowed to attend Hangzhou schools, due to changes in how the government regulates internal immigrants to China’s wealthy cities like herself.
 With this change, she could can her family together here, instead of sending her sons back home, probably to be watched-after by their aging grandparents in a poor village.
 With this change, her sons’ future prospects seem much brighter.
 As a mother, she has tremendous hopes.

 I then told her I was re-joining my wife and our two-year-old son in the States.